Studying at the Department of Civil and Environmental Engineering

 Specific requirements, if applicable can be found in your letter of admission.

 • At the university you have different possibilities to follow your self-study.
 There are numerous rooms available for group and individual work.
+The Department of Civil and Environmental Engineering also has a study room that can be used for learning:

 L5|06 Bauingenieurwesen – Raum 444